 The Office of Internal Audit is authorized to allocate budgeted resources, set frequencies, select subjects, determine scopes of work, and apply the techniques required to accomplish audit objectives.

 The Office of Internal Audit is authorized to obtain the necessary assistance of personnel in units of the organization where they perform audits, as well as other specialized services from within or outside the organization.

 The Office of Internal Audit shall not develop and implement procedures, make management decisions, or engage in any other activity which could be reasonably construed to compromise their independence.

-The Office of Internal Audit will govern itself by adherence to Government Auditing Standards promulgated by the Government Accountability Office and the Institute of Internal Auditors’ (IIA) Code of Ethics.
+The Office of Internal Audit governs itself by adherence to Government Auditing Standards promulgated by the Government Accountability Office and the Institute of Internal Auditors’ (IIA) Code of Ethics.

-The OIA will also adhere to Commission policies and the OIA Principles and Procedures manual.
+The OIA also adheres to Commission policies and the OIA Principles and Procedures manual.
 Members of the OIA are responsible to maintain exemplary ethics along with high standards of independence, confidentiality, and objectivity while performing their duties.
 A confidential attestation will be required for each member of the OIA.